alex-mon/vagrant-konakart/README.md

 ## Install process

-By default, *KonaKart Comunity Edition* **Version 9.2.0.0** is downloaded and installed automatically, but you can manually override that by downloading the installer manually and placing it in the `shared_files` folder, with the file renamed to `KonaKartInstaller` instead of whatever filename it had.
+By default, *KonaKart Comunity Edition* **Version 9.2.0.0** is downloaded and installed automatically, but you can manually override that by downloading the installer manually and placing it in the `shared_files` folder, with the installer executable file renamed to `KonaKartInstaller` instead of whatever filename it had.

 To create the machine:
 1. From the command line, move into this repository's folder `cd vagrant-konakart`